Is it worth it for Canadians to fly to the United States for a cruise?

 As the lone Canadian on Cruise Critic's editorial team, it's a question I am asked a lot.
 And the answer -- without question -- is an unequivocal 'YES!' screamed at the top of my lungs from a very tall mountain.

 Having said that, however, there are some COVID-19 requirements and protocols that Canadians flying to the U.S. to embark that cruise getaway in the sun should be aware of this winter.
-These are subject to change; already in 2021, testing windows to enter the U.S. changed for international visitors were adjusted because of the Omicron variant.
+These are subject to change; it is always best to check with your cruise line, airline and other resources for the most up-to-date information.

-First of all, if you're over 12 years of age, you'll need proof of full vaccination to board any flight in Canada -- domestic, transborder or international -- as of November 30, 2021.
+First of all, if you're over 12 years of age, you'll need proof of full vaccination to board any flight in Canada -- domestic, transborder or international.
 So don't forget to bring your proof of vaccination with you to the airport (though really, you should always have this with you, as you'll need it to embark your ship).

 On December 2, 2021, the United States announced all international arrivals will be required to produce a negative test (antigen or PCR) taken one calendar day prior to arrival.
 This replaces the previous requirement which allowed for testing to take place up to 72 hours prior to arrival.